Diabetes treatment is costly and expensive. Find out which HMOs have coverage for diabetes in the Philippines.

 How much is the covered amount?

-Health cards in the Philippines has a diabetes coverage price from Php 5,000 to Php 10,000 since it is considered as pre-existing condition.
-For some HMOs, this coverage is only applicable on the second year of membership.
+Health cards in the Philippines have a diabetes coverage price from Php 5,000 to Php 10,000 since it is considered a pre-existing condition.
+For some HMOs, this coverage is only applicable in the second year of membership.

 Therefore, you can only maximize the card’s benefits after one full year of coverage.